eficode/pipeline-the-game/README.md

 To run against your own Firebase project you have to

 * create a new firebase project
-* update .firebaserc file with your project id
+* update .firebaserc file with your project id on lines 3 and 6 (default id is pipeline-game-development)

 [Firebase doc](https://firebase.google.com/docs/web/setup) contains a great set-up guide to start with the web sdk from scratch.